 - Do not keep your eyes off the matters of security for the new IT system

-- If you are to stand a chance in the future, start working on your substantial digital system now.
+- If you are to stand a chance in the future, start working on your substantial digital system now

-Some of The Best Digital Marketing Platforms
+Some Of The Best Digital Marketing Platforms

 Having taken all the steps in preparing your business for digital marketing and management, let us now have a look at some of the best digital marketing platforms.
 Every business is unique and has different needs and ways of operations.
-However, one common goal of them all is to minimize losses and maximize profits.
+However, one common goal they share is to minimize losses and maximize profits.
 Depending on what your company sells or does, here are five of the best digital marketing platforms.
 All these platforms can easily integrate with your website, your e-commerce shop, or any system that you have worked on in readiness for the physical-to-digital marketing shift.

 You must have an active LinkedIn personal account with a verified email address to be able to create a LinkedIn company page.

 Google My Business

 Google My Business is a free marketing tool that enables you to manage how your business appears on google search results and maps.
 You can add the name of your company, its location, and hours of operation.
 You can also add photos, learn when, how, and where people are searching for your business, and monitor and reply to your customer reviews.
 If you are new in digital marketing, Google My Business is an excellent place to start managing your business.

-- Facebook Business Page
+Facebook Business Page

 Facebook is one of the best social media platforms to increase brand awareness and increase sales for your products.
-Facebook Company Page has some of the best marketing tools you can use to increase sales; it also has a provision where you can create an e-commerce shop to list your products with full description and price.
+Facebook Business Page has some of the best marketing tools you can use to increase sales; it also has a provision where you can create an e-commerce shop to list your products with full description and price.
 On the shop, you can add a checkout link to another e-commerce shop or your website.

 Facebook page is easy to create and easy to navigate.
-If you want your brand to reach a large number of audiences, you can use Facebook paid Ads to expand the reach.
+If you want your brand to reach a large number of audiences, you can use Facebook paid ads to expand the reach.
 All you need is an active Facebook personal account.

-- Instagram Business Account
+Instagram Business Account

 If you are already using Instagram for fun, you can now use it to increase leads and sales to your business.
 Instagram Business Account was introduced in 2016 and has so far helped over 25 million enterprises grow their online presence.
 Instagram for business is not very different from Instagram for personal use.
-However, an Instagram business Account has more added features like paid Ads, audience targeting, and a call to action button.
+However, an Instagram business account has more added features like paid ads, audience targeting, and a call to action button.

 You can easily create and link your Instagram Business Account to your Facebook Business Page and post from one of the platforms.
 If you post on Facebook, the post appears as it on Instagram.